SpyDust: an improved and extended implementation for modeling spinning dust radiation: Conclusion

 It is worth noting that although these corrections and extensions require more complex numerical steps - such as retaining an interpolation function of the rotational distribution to map between rotational frequency and electromagnetic frequency for different $\beta$ values - the parallelization capabilities offered by {\tt Python} (via {\tt mpi4py}) make these calculations straightforward to implement.

+It should be emphasized that the corrections and extensions implemented in {\tt SpyDust} introduce more sophisticated numerical procedures.
+Specifically, the revised mapping between rotation frequency and spectral frequency now exhibits size-dependent variations for disk-like grains.
+This necessitates separate computation and interpolation of rotation-frequency mappings for different grain sizes - a fundamental departure from the original {\tt SpDust} implementation where this mapping was assumed to be size-independent.

+To address the increased computational demands resulting from this complexity, we have implemented parallel processing capabilities through {\tt Python}'s {\tt mpi4py} framework.
+Regarding performance evaluation, direct computational comparisons require careful interpretation due to structural differences between the models.
+Nevertheless, we provide empirical timing data obtained on standard desktop hardware for reference: {\tt SpDust} requires approximately $0.75$ seconds to compute 500 frequency points; Our enhanced {\tt SpyDust} implementation (with all corrections) completes the same calculation in $2.3$ seconds using five MPI subprocesses; The `spdust\_as\_is' mode in {\tt SpyDust} (without rotational-frequency mapping corrections) achieves a reduced runtime of $0.26$ seconds.

 Finally, we found that although the SED shape is influenced by numerous parameters - including eight environmental parameters and several grain size and shape distribution parameters - its structure remains inherently simple, with similar SEDs observed across various ISM phases (e.g., CNM, WNM, WIM).
 Using the CNM phase as an example, we perturbed environmental parameters to derive ``derivative spectra'' and constructed a covariance matrix from their inner products.
-Strong correlations emerged (see Figures~\ref{fig:cov heatmap}, \ref{fig: the corner plot}, \ref{fig: PCA analysis of perturbed CNM}), indicating that just three or four principal modes could capture the majority of SED variations.
+Strong correlations emerged (see Figures~\ref{fig:cov heatmap}, \ref{fig: the corner plot}, \ref{fig: PCA analysis of perturbed CNM}), indicating that just three principal modes could capture the majority of SED variations [See the fitted SED in Figure~\ref{fig: fitted SED}].
 This high degree of parameter space degeneracy may have significant implications for analyses and model fitting in studies of spinning dust emission and anomalous microwave emissions (AME), particularly in SED fitting of cosmological surveys.
 We plan to explore these new directions in the future.